aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 There are several technical reasons to deprecate compound sets:

-#.
-Most AIMMS applications used in production read data from relational databases.
+#. **Most AIMMS applications** used in production **read data from** `relational databases <https://en.wikipedia.org/wiki/Relational_database>`_.
 The compound set concept is not present in relational databases.
 So by creating a model based on compound sets, you will have to create additional code that converts the current identifiers in your model to identifiers that can be used to exchange data with relational databases.

 #.
-At AIMMS, by maintaining support of compound sets, we would hinder the innovation of other new components of AIMMS, including CDM and WebUI.
+At AIMMS, by maintaining support of compound sets, **we would hinder the innovation of other new components of AIMMS**, including `CDM <https://documentation.aimms.com/cdm/index.html>`_ (Collaborative Data Management) and `WebUI <https://documentation.aimms.com/webui/index.html>`_.

 #.
 The initial design of compound sets dates back to the late 90's.
-At the time it was deemed that compound sets should be created automagically based on root sets and the use of an index or parameter in the set declaration.
-This may give an application a 'surprising' behavior:
+At the time it was deemed that compound sets should be created '*automagically*' based on root sets and the use of an index or parameter in the set declaration. **This may give an application a 'surprising' behaviour**:

     #. when the root sets of two conceptually different compound sets collide, then numbering and ordering of elements is different from the numbering and ordering of elements expected.

     #. when an index or element parameter is added to the declaration of a relation, suddenly the performance of the application may degrade (see also next point).

 #.
-Last but not least is that the present implementation of compound sets is outdated.
+Last but not least is that **the present implementation of compound sets is outdated**.
 As you may know, at AIMMS, the execution engine is rewritten to allow for parallel execution of multi-dimensional statements but this parallel engine does not handle compound sets.
 The vintage implementation of compound sets, also dating back to the late 90's, suffers from some serious efficiency pitfalls.